-- A series of promotional brochures will be developed and distributed to the public: - o The first brochure serves to promote the LRTP and introduce the plan to the public. - The second brochure will be developed and distributed halfway through the LRTP process in the first year of the cycle.
+- > A series of promotional brochures will be developed and distributed to the public: - o The first brochure serves to promote the LRTP and introduce the plan to the public. - The second brochure will be developed and distributed halfway through the LRTP process in the first year of the cycle.
 It provides more detailed material including census data, traffic problem areas and possible solutions to traffic problems.
 This PI tool also invites the public to participate in the LRTP process and encourages feedback from the community. - The final brochure will be developed towards the end of the cycle and serves as the executive summary.
-It will be distributed once the plan is completed. - Community outreach workshops/events will be held during the LRTP cycle. - > Social media will be utilized to announce and document events, and to inform citizens how to participate in the LRTP process. - Executive summary documents will be published after the document has been adopted.
+It will be distributed once the plan is completed. - Community outreach workshops/events will be held during the LRTP cycle. - > Social media will be utilized to announce and document events, and to inform citizens how to participate in the LRTP process. - > Executive summary documents will be published after the document has been adopted. - LRTP related issues and products will be presented to the TPC and CTAC for review and input.

-- LRTP related issues and products will be presented to the TPC and CTAC for review and input. - > LRTP materials will be discussed and distributed at local community outreach events. - A public hearing will be held at a TPO Governing Board meeting and must be advertised 14days prior to going before the TPO Governing Board for adoption. - Prior to the public hearing, the draft document will be posted on the TPO website for a 30-day period to give the general public the opportunity to provide final comments. - Amendments to the LRTP will be advertised 14-days prior to going before the TPO Governing Board for adoption with the accessible location, date, and time.
+- LRTP materials will be discussed and distributed at local community outreach events. - A public hearing will be held at a TPO Governing Board meeting and must be advertised 14-days prior to going before the TPO Governing Board for adoption. - Prior to the public hearing, the draft document will be posted on the TPO website for a 30-day period to give the general public the opportunity to provide final comments.